redteaminfra/redteam-infra/puppet/README.md

 ELK server will have Kibana and Elastic while all other machines in the VPC ship logs to it with logstash.

-## Nweb
+## Natlas

-Nweb will spin up an nweb instance for port scanning.
-It includes an nmap-agent and an nweb systemd service.
+Natlas will spin up an [natlas instance](https://github.com/natlas/natlas) for port scanning.
+It includes an nmap-agent and an natlas systemd service.

 ## IRC